bootstrapworld/pyret-blocks/README.md

 7. you can generate a static, minified ball of JS and CSS in the **dist/** folder by running:

         npm run build

-## Updating demo on project site

-To update the demo on the project site with the latest version of the example in this repository, just run:

-    ./deploy-example.sh